GrossDesignCo/concordance-app-poc/public/scripture/proverbs/proverbs-8/proverbs-8.englishNatural.md

 in nothing, springs, heavy-with waters.

-In before mountains were sunk, to the-face-of hills I was birthed.
+In before mountains were sunk, to the faces of hills I was birthed.

 Unto he had made not land and outsides, and the head of dusts of the world.

-In his establishing skies, there I; in his inscribing a circle over the face of the abyss.
+In his establishing skies, there I; in his inscribing a circle over the mouth of the abyss.

 In his strengthening clouds from above; in being-strong the fountains of the abyss.